urbanjost/easy/README.md

 ```bash
      fpm test
 ```
-If `gfortran` is not your default compiler you want to set the environment variable FPM_COMPILER.
+But __first__, if `gfortran` is not your default compiler you want to set the environment variable FPM_COMPILER.
 In bash(1) shells you might enter something like
 ```bash
 export FPM_COMPILER=ifort
 ```
-so you will not to keep adding "--compiler ifort" to all the `fpm` commands that need to know which compiler to use (run, test, build, install, ...).
+Now you will not have to keep adding "--compiler ifort" to all the `fpm` commands that need to know which compiler to use (run, test, build, install, ...).
+The value you have to set is probably just your compiler name.

 So assuming your github repository is public others can now use your code as an `fpm` dependency by using it in their fpm.toml file using